 I like Auckland.
 This has come as somewhat of a surprise to me, because everything I read about this city said not to waste time on it.
-From the members of Lonely Planet’s Thorn Tree Forum to the residents of the city itself, the consensus is that there is nothing to do in Auckland, no sites of interest, and no history.
+Everyone insisted that there is nothing to do in Auckland, there are no sites of interest, and the city has no history.
 Granted, I haven’t spent a lot of time here (a day and a half), but I found plenty to do in a city that is easy to navigate, clean as a whistle, safe at all hours of the the day and night, and eminently walkable.
 I love to walk – I can stroll for hours when I am investigating a new place.
 In Auckland I’ve found no lacks of places to walk, including the waterfront and surrounding downtown; the campus of Auckland University; lots of cute little neighborhoods; and dozens of parks that have been created from the numerous volcano cones that litter the landscape as a result of 48 separate eruptions that have occurred throughout the history of Auckland.

-Once the sites of Auckland proper have been seen, the city remains a very good base for traveling to the outlying islands, with their exquisite scenery, hiking trails, artists colonies, whale watching, dolphin swimming, beach bumming, etc. So, in honor of the city that everyone said to skip, I am dedicating the rest of this post to photos of the things I have seen and done in Auckland.
+Once the sites of Auckland proper have been seen, the city remains a very good base for traveling to the outlying islands, with their exquisite scenery, hiking trails, artists colonies, whale watching, dolphin swimming, beach bumming on some of the best beaches in Auckland.
+So, in honor of the city that everyone said to skip, I am dedicating the rest of this post to photos of the things I have seen and done in Auckland.

 On my second day in the City Of Sails I returned to the Auckland Domain Park and the War Memorial Museum.
 From its steps I put my new telephoto lens to good use, shooting the harbor below with its scores of billowing sails – which is, of course, how Auckland got its nickname.
 I had come to the museum to attend a performance of traditional Maori dancing.
 The Maori became the original inhabitants of New Zealand when they rowed their long, intricately carved canoes all the way from Polynesia to settle here.
 The Maori culture is being preserved by the Museum through these daily performances that showcase not only the renowned Maori war dance, but also dances that illustrate their use of native tools, weapons, toys and musical instruments.